 The major financial instruments held by the Company are an indemnity receivable from the TTC and an advance from TCTI.
 The indemnity receivable from the TTC corresponds with the insurance liabilities.
-This receivable arcse from the indemnity agreement described in note 3(c).
+This receivable arose from the indemnity agreement described in note 3(c).
 The payment of this receivable by the TTC is also covered by a separate guarantee agreement issued by the City.
 The Company considers the carrying value of the indemnity receivable and the amortized cost of the advance from TCTI to be approximately equivalent to their fair value.
 The maturity of the Indemnity Receivable from the TTC is directly linked to the maturity of Company's insurance liabilities, resulting in the Company having negligible liquidity and interest risk.
-The Company and does not face market risk, or currency risk.
+The Company has low credit risk due to the guarantee agreement between the City and the Company and does not face market risk, or currency risk.